 Peter joined Watsi on May 1st, 2013.
-Eight years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nine years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Peter's most recent donation traveled 8,800 miles to support Vutha, a 4th grade student from Cambodia, to fund eye surgery.

 Peter has funded healthcare for 64 patients in 11 countries.